MahAbram/ai-integration-playbook/docs/chapter-1-3.md

 **Wrap-up**
 AI integration is an exercise in resource allocation and risk management.
 A master mechanic does not use a screwdriver to hammer a nail.
 By applying the Application Decision Matrix, respecting the Triple Constraint, and aligning with industry standards like the NIST AI RMF and ISO/IEC 42001, you ensure that every prompt and dataset is routed to an engine that is both capable and compliant.

+As we move into Part 2, you will begin applying this framework directly, executing hands-on multi-modal workflows to build your own use case library.